skypjack/entt/docs/md/process.md

   This is invoked once per tick until a process is explicitly aborted or ends either with or without errors.
-Even though it's not mandatory to declare this member function, as a rule of thumb each process should at least define it to work _properly_.
+Even though it's not mandatory to declare this member function.
+As a rule of thumb, each process should at least define it to work _properly_.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.